goschtl/zope/Sandbox/gotcha/z3c.taskqueue/src/z3c/taskqueue/README.txt

 .. contents::

-This package provides an implementation of a remote task execution Web service that allows to execute pre-defined tasks on another server.
-It is also possible to run cron jobs at specific times.
-Those services are useful in two
+This package provides an implementation of a task queue service It is also possible to run cron jobs at specific times.
-ways:

-1. They enable us to complete tasks that are not natively available on a particular machine.
-For example, it is not possible to convert an AVI file to a Flash(R) movie using Linux, the operating system our Web server might run on.

-2. They also allow to move expensive operations to other servers.
-This is valuable, for example, when converting videos on high-traffic sites.

 Usage
 _____